hoai/java-send-sms-with-smslib/README.md

 Config smslib as follows: extract the downloaded smslib folder.

-Copy RXTXcomm.jar into folder:  %JAVA_HOME%/lib  and %JAVA_HOME%/jre/lib/ext
++Copy RXTXcomm.jar into folder:  %JAVA_HOME%/lib  and %JAVA_HOME%/jre/lib/ext
-Copy rxtxParallel.dll and  rxtxSerial.dll into folder: %JAVA_HOME%/bin and %JAVA_HOME%/jre/bin
++Copy rxtxParallel.dll and  rxtxSerial.dll into folder: %JAVA_HOME%/bin and %JAVA_HOME%/jre/bin
-Create Java project and add 2 smslib.java and log4j.jar libraries to the project (You can replace RXTXcomm.jar with comm.jar, replace rxtxParallel.dll and rxtxSerial.dll with win32com.dll: but it can only run on 32bit java)
++Create Java project and add 2 smslib.java and log4j.jar libraries to the project +(You can replace RXTXcomm.jar with comm.jar, replace rxtxParallel.dll and rxtxSerial.dll with win32com.dll: but it can only run on 32bit java)

 %JAVA_HOME% is the path to the JDK installation folder